michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_compute_solutions-.md

 * Isolated (I) - it's in isolated network, azure app service environment (ASE)

 Azure functions - input and output bindings

+Durable functions usa cases:

+# Example Scenarios
+1. moving apps to Azure, web apps are deployed as containers, application demand varies, and they have struggled with uptime in the past.
+What is most cost effective approach?
+So it must have autoscaling.
+Solution: Azure App Service for Containers - Standard tier with Linux Runtime (because of containers)

+2. Edward has created a doc processing service for his company, after his app upload a doc to blob storage, it calls an API.
+The API triggers the doc processing on a VM.
+What is the most efficient and cost effective approach?
+Solution: No, we can use Azure Function with a Trigger based on Blob Storage

+3. company provides a digital asset management SaaS solution.
+They are trying to find more cost effective ways to process large videos.
+Cindy has read about Durable Functions and believes this could be solution.
+Is this problem solved by using Durable Functions?
+Solution: No, processing of large files is not an identified use case.

+4. company currently runs a fantasy football platform.
+Currently they perform myltiple actions on a VM when a  new user is added.
+William is afraid to move it to a single Azure function due to a possible timeout.
+Is this problem solved by using Durable Functions?
+Solution: yes, function chaining is a valid Durable Functions use case

+5. Company is deploying new web app using App Service.
+It will be deployed using CLI.
+Oscar will be deploying into a brand new account that is currently empty.
+Solution: az group create (because acc is empty) -> az appserviceplan create -> az webapp create

+6. Company has multiple Windows VM's deployed in a VNet, they need high-speed communication to analyze shared streaming data.
+Currently they are experiencing higher than desired lag between their VM's.
+Which solution could reduce the latency between VM's?
+Accelerated Networking because in a single VNet